We’re thrilled to announce that today we released the first Frontity framework beta!

 Server Side Rendering

 Frontity responds with a fully populated HTML file generated with React.
-This reduces the time required for the first contentful paint and ensures that the SEO is not harmed.
+This reduces the time required for the first contentful paint and is good for SEO.

 The content is retrieved using the WordPress REST API.
 Once React is loaded in the browser, it takes control of the page and does its magic.